istio/istio.io/_docs/tasks/traffic-management/egress-tcp.md

 ---
 title: Control Egress TCP Traffic
-overview: Describes how to configure Istio to route TCP traffic from services in the mesh to external services.
+description: Describes how to configure Istio to route TCP traffic from services in the mesh to external services.

-order: 41
+weight: 41

-layout: docs
-type: markdown
 ---
 {% include home.html %}